mvolkmann/htmx-examples/active-search/README.md

 To run this:

 1. Enter `bun install` to install dependencies.
-1. Enter `bun run dev` to start the server.
+1. Enter `bun dev` to start the server.
 1. Browse localhost:1919.

 If modifying styling using Tailwind classes,